 Skip to main content

-The Apache Cassandra® stream reactor source connector enables you to move data from a Apache Cassandra® database to an Aiven for Apache Kafka® cluster.
-The Lenses.io implementation enables you to write KCQL transformations on the topic data before sending it to the Apache Kafka cluster.
+The Apache Cassandra® Stream Reactor source connector enables you to move data from an Apache Cassandra® database to an Aiven for Apache Kafka® cluster.
+It supports KCQL transformations to parse and filter Cassandra table data before sending it to Kafka.

 note

-If you're using Aiven for Apache Cassandra, you can use the following keystore values
+If you are using Aiven for Apache Cassandra, use the following values:

 • CASSANDRA_TRUSTSTORE: /run/aiven/keys/public.truststore.jks